The Future of Happiness:

 In fact, the Harris Poll survey for CNBC Make It found that older Millennials spend more than 37% of their monthly income on housing costs, 7% higher than the recommended limit of 30%.

 Analysts have noted severally that this lag in homeownership and the rise in housing costs will significantly influence the ability of Millennials to achieve financial goals, build wealth for themselves and bequeath a foundation for financial stability to their children.
+Find out here how millennial are approaching home buying differently to older generations.

 Using happiness as a lens for understanding Millennials provides valuable insight into the product, service and policy gaps which need to be plugged in order for Millennials to live and perform at their best.
 Here are 2 important ways to improve the future happiness for Millennials.